Nine Stories (Salinger)

 Nine Stories is a collection of short stories by American fiction writer J. D. Salinger published in April 1953.
-It includes two of his most famous short stories, "A Perfect Day for Bananafish" and "For Esmé – with Love and Squalor".
+It includes two of his most notable short stories, "A Perfect Day for Bananafish" and "For Esmé – with Love and Squalor".
 (Nine Stories is the U.S. title; the book is published in many other countries as For Esmé - with Love and Squalor, and Other Stories).